 Retention is the main goal here.
-To remember what you have learned while playing the game.
+The goal is to remember what you have learned while playing the game.
 This is a great opportunity to incorporate more difficult subjects for students into a friendly, more approachable medium in which to engage the subject.

-It is a much more appealing avenue of learning than sweating it out, studying into late hours over a kitchen table and outdated textbook, hoping you can pass a test.
+It is a much more appealing avenue of learning than sweating it out, studying into late hours over a kitchen table, and outdated textbooks, hoping you can pass a test.